kubewarden/docs/docs/writing-policies/spec/host-capabilities/03-container-registry.md

 from well-known container images to generic OCI Artifacts.
 OCI Artifacts are used to store objects such as Kubewarden Policies, Helm charts, and more.

-These are the capabilities exposed by the Kubewarden host to interact with container registries.
+Below documented are the capabilities exposed by the Kubewarden host to interact with container registries.

 ## Get OCI manifest digest